Parent Technology Letter

 Safe and Secure Environment

 Students under the age of 13 ordinarily need parent permission to have a commercial Google email account, however the Children’s Online Privacy Protection Act (COPPA) allows CHCCS to act as the parents' agent and approve education accounts on their behalf.
 To be COPPA compliant, we must provide an opt-out process (see next section).
-All students will have Google Apps accounts (including Gmail) built into CHCCS's private domain unless a parent or guardian opts out of their child using technology.
+All students will have Google Suite accounts (including Gmail) built into CHCCS's private domain unless a parent or guardian opts out of their child using technology.

 Please note, our digital classroom environment is a district-managed service.
 For the protection of your children, District administrators have the ability to monitor and audit the contents of student accounts.